-Office space 1 to 4 years

-Building 18 years
+Office space 2 to 4 years Building 18 years

-Vehicles 3 to 4 years

 If ownership of the leased asset transfers to the Group at the end of the lease term or the cost reflects the exercise of a purchase option, depreciation is calculated using the estimated useful life of the asset.
 The right-of-use assets are also subject to impairment.